 Hoi An’s Old Town, also known as the Ancient Town, is a delightfully quaint time capsule from the days of yesteryear.
 Before the advent of mass industry and modern urban life, the Old Town served as an international trading post for merchants, seamen, businessmen, and humble families.

-Sitting on the banks of a flowing river, the sailors and hopeful traders that once graced Old Town’s street are long been departed and have been replaced with new generations of curious tourists and travelers hoping to glance into the past.
+Sitting on the banks of the Thu Bon River, the sailors and hopeful traders that once graced Old Town’s street are long been departed and have been replaced with new generations of curious tourists and travelers hoping to glance into the past.

 Thankfully, the arrival of modern times hasn’t resulted in Old Town losing any of its rustic charms, which is why tourists from all over the world love visiting the area.